 Our mission is to demonstrate quality of life in a sustainable community

 When we purchased Trelay 10 years ago, the old stone buildings were uninsulated and unheated.
 Over the years we have improved and extended the homes and we are continuing to do so.
-Most of this work has been done using private funds.

-During 2016 we invested £36,000 in a ground source heat pump project, funded by private loans.
+During 2015 we invested £36,000 in a ground source heat pump project, funded by private loans.

-There is the possibility that we may be able to develop more infrastructure projects using private money as well.
-For example, we are exploring the possibility of a small wind turbine and the development of a private wire system linked to battery storage; and a sustainable water system with a borehole and rainwater collection.
+We are exploring the possibility of a small wind turbine and the development of a private wire system linked to battery storage; and a sustainable water system with a borehole and rainwater collection.
 We would like to demonstrate a pioneering wind fence.

 Our company (SWESE (Trelay) Ltd) is a not-for-profit company which does not undertake business activities, but seeks to provide the facilities for members of the Trelay Cohousing Community to do so.

 During 2016, a holiday cabin business was started by a company called Tamarisk Ltd, which is run by Trelay people.
 The first cabin was built in 2016, funded by a private loan.
 A second was built in 2018, and a third in 2019.
 Further funds will secure the building of the 4th cabin in the future.

 Members are currently setting up two more businesses: a camping business and a micro greens business.